 I completed the Digital Ocean Hacktoberfest challenge (with some rather meager commits in the midst of a busy term) and got myself a new t-shirt.

-I currently teach a weekly class for the level 2 Advanced Web Application Development course.
-The course covers Rails and students build a range of basic web apps over the course of the term.
-I am paid as the demonstrator for the class.
+This term I taught a weekly class on the Level 2 Advanced Web Application Development course.
+The course covers Ruby on Rails and students build a range of basic web applications over the course of the term.
+I was paid as the TA for the class.

 I used Dokku on Digital Ocean for serializer, luckily I was able to spend a little more time with Docker and Dokku this summer in London.
 I’ve got a cool side project waiting in the wings that I just need to get round to starting!

 I received a prize for the highest marks in level 3 computing science.